St Junipero Serra y Ferrer OFM was born with the name Miguel Jose Serra Ferrer on November 24 1713 in Petra, Mallorca

 In 1755 the missionary friars and the natives reclaimed their land.
 Thereafter, Serra oversaw the construction of a huge church in Jalpan and employed the locals there over a period of seven years.

-Serra reported to the Spanish Inquisition in Mexico City from Jalpan, in September 1752, that there was overwhelming pieces of evidence of sorcery, witchcraft, and devil worship in the Sierra Gorda missions.
+Serra reported to the Spanish Inquisition in Mexico City from Jalpan, in September 1752, that there were overwhelming pieces of evidence of sorcery, witchcraft, and devil worship in the Sierra Gorda missions.